 Beyoncé's ability to appeal aesthetically to all audiences has been a key factor, both within her success and that of a generation of African American performers.
 “Beyoncé has become a crossover sex symbol a la Halle Berry, a black girl who's not so overwhelmingly Nubian that white people don't appreciate her beauty,” noted the writer Touré in Rolling Stone.

-The number of people worldwide who Google the question, “Is Beyonce white?” each month.
+The number of people worldwide who Google the question, “Is Beyonce full black?”, each month.

-*All figures for “Beyonce Knowles' Ethnicity According to Google Search”, supplied by Google.
+*All figures for “Beyonce’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

 ‘THE DAY BEYONCE TURNED BLACK’ - SATURDAY NIGHT LIVE COMEDY SKETCH

 More About Ethnicity, Ancestry, Beauty